licky-licky/toji-no-miko-translations/docs/md/docs/Chinese_Pandas_Bringing_Good_Fortune.md

 **Yui:** Don't lose hope yet\!
 Maybe they have a still have a ton of them in the back\!
 We should ask the shopkeeper\!
 Excuse me\!
 **Mihono:** We were looking for the pandas wearing Chinese clothes that were on TV the other day.
 **Shopkeeper:** Sorry, but to tell the truth, aradama showed up here in Chinatown this morning, and...
 **Mihono:** Don't tell me...
-They stole the pandas\!?
+They stole the pandas\!\?
 **Shopkeeper:** Mmm, not so much as stole them, but...
 They went rampaging around and the pandas got caught up in them?
 **Tsugumi:** I see.
 There are an endless amount of forms an aradama can take.
 Many of them could easily ensnare an object by accident.
-**Mihono:** Whoa whoa wait, no matter how easy it would be, wouldn't it be weird for all the pandas to get grabbed like that\!?
+**Mihono:** Whoa whoa wait, no matter how easy it would be, wouldn't it be weird for all the pandas to get grabbed like that\!\?
 Don't you think the aradama are stealing them after all\!
 **Tsugumi:** If that's the case...
 There is a high possibility these aradama have caught onto the fad and are all collecting the dolls.
 **Mihono:** Okay okay okay, Chinatown's pandas are just so popular, even in the netherworld, that there's just not enough for everyone\~ like I'm gonna be happy with thaaaat\!\!
 **Mihono:** And we just came all the way out to Chinatown to buy them too-, dangiiit\!\!